PVC Film: A Guide – Benefits, Options & Applications

 Moderate Heat Resistance

-With a softening point of around 80–85°C (176°F - 185°F), PVC film can handle warm environments without warping.
-It is commonly used in processes involving heat sealing.
+With a softening point of around 80–85°C (176°F - 185°F), PVC film can handle slightly warm environments without warping.
+It is often used in heat-sealing processes.

 Types of PVC Film: Which One Do You Need?

-PVC film isn’t a one-size-fits-all material.
-Here's a breakdown of the most common types:
+PVC film is not a one-size-fits-all material.
+Here’s a breakdown of the most common types available:

 1. Flexible PVC Film

-Flexible PVC is softened with a mix of plasticizers, making it supple and stretchable.
-It’s commonly used in applications that require movement, folding, or wrapping, such as:
+Flexible PVC is softened with plasticizers, making it pliable and stretchable.
+This type is standard in applications requiring movement, folding, or wrapping.
+Examples include:

 Medical bags and tubing